souzzdev/souzzdev/README.md

   and always looking to learn something new.
   <br><br>
   Currently, I'm focused on <strong>backend development</strong>, with experience in<br>
-  Java, Python, C, C++, SQL and relational databases.
+  Java, Python, SQL and relational databases.
   <br><br>
   I enjoy building applications, understanding how systems work under the hood,<br>
   and turning ideas into functional software.